Hero (2019 Tamil film): Plot

 Sakthi takes her to the hospital, only for the doctors to delay her treatment, and she eventually succumbs to her injuries.
 Sakthi and Ink are also convicted guilty and are placed on the wanted list for aiding Mathi.
 Sakthi, who is on the run decides that the only way to avenge Mathi's death and prove her innocence is to confront the company issuing the patents.
 Due to his experience in forging certificates, he easily fishes out the fact that the patent was forged by the company under Mahadev's orders, but is attacked in the process when he is rescued by Sathyamoorthy wearing a mask.
-Sathyamoorthy explains to him that Mahadev is a corrupt genetic scientist and industrialist whose aim is to wipe out innovation in work culture.
+Sathyamoorthy explains to him that Mahadev is a corrupt geneticist and industrialist whose aim is to wipe out innovation in work culture.
 He also subdues brilliant students and subjects them to lobotomy, rendering their frontal cortex unusable, therefore reducing them to his "puppets".
 He uses their innovations to sell them to foreign companies and earn profits.

 Sathyamoorthy also explains his past; being an advocate of innovation and logical thinking, he tried various ways to inculcate the same in the school curriculum but was faced with opposition and his school was eventually blown up by Mahadev's men, killing the brilliant students.
-Sathyamoorthy survived the incident, but was beaten up and paralyzed by Mahadev's cronies.
+Sathyamoorthy survived the incident but was beaten up and paralyzed by Mahadev's cronies.
 Thereafter, Sathyamoorthy secretly nurtured the surviving children away from Mahadev in the outskirts of the city.
 Sakthi, upon hearing Sathyamoorthy's story, decides to fight the system along with him and the children, donning the mantle of the "Mask."
 Using the gadgets developed by the children and Sathyamoorthy's training, Sakthi fights through Mahadev's henchmen and eventually learns the truth.
 Sathyamoorthy apparently sacrifices himself in the struggle, prompting Sakthi to telecast the innovative inventions of students and explaining to the audience that children should be given the freedom to follow their passion and not be just mere bookworms.

 Sakthi also tells the parents to check their children's journals to find out their interests and desires and encourage the same.
 Sakthi's father, who happens to hear the telecast, finds Sakthi's journal and realizes his mistake of mistreating Sakthi.
-In the final fight, Mahadev's plans are foiled, and Sakthi kills him by injecting a Pathogen.
+In the final fight, Mahadev's plans are foiled, and Sakthi kills him by injecting a pathogen.
 Six months later while still on the wanted list, Sakthi runs the school along with Meera on the outskirts of the city.
 A cop approaches him and takes him in his jeep around the city, where Sakthi finds major developments in the city due to the innovations of Mathi and other brilliant students.
 The officer tosses away the documents relating to Sakthi's charges as he had opened his eyes about his child's dreams and requests Sakthi to continue on with the mantle of the Mask.
-In the end-credits scene, it is also revealed that Sathyamoorthy is alive and is helping Sakthi in his missions.
+In the post-credits scene, it is also revealed that Sathyamoorthy is alive and is helping Sakthi in his missions.